rahmancdp/VAD-VAR-Workshop/content/Maximo/VISUAL-INSPECTION2.md

 ![](_attatchments/mvi.3b2f35bd-3c7a-437d-a3d2-793494ca3b8c.027.jpeg)

-**Sample Dialogue:** All the inference results are displayed on a single screen along with important metadata.
+ All the inference results are displayed on a single screen along with important metadata.
 If a live feed was coming through, you will see the most recent inspection at the top left image.
 For convenience, icons on the images serve as a quick way to view inspection results.
 There is a green check mark for a clean tank and a **red X** for a dirty tank.
 There may also be a yellow question mark if the model is unsure about the result.
 A high rate of inconclusive results might indicate that the model’s performance is poor, the rule configuration is incorrect, or the quality of the camera images is compromised.

 The exclamation points in the triangle indicate that the inspection result has been sent as alert notifications to Maximo Monitor via **MQTT or SMS via Twilio**, depending on the option(s) you selected in the Rules settings phase.
 Clicking on each of these images can show further details about the inspection, such as here you can see that the most recent tank inspection failed due to the poor tank condition, and an alert was immediately sent out about the inspection’s result.
 The prompt detection of the tank’s failing health helps the Water Resource Authority to avoid issues that often arise when a problem remains undetected or is detected too late. 🟢